d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 A secondary benefit is that ReLU is significantly more amenable to optimization than the sigmoid or the tanh function.
-One could argue that this was one of the key innovations that helped the resurgence of Deep Learning over the past decade.
+One could argue that this was one of the key innovations that helped the resurgence of deep learning over the past decade.
 Note, though, that research in activation functions has not stopped.
 For instance, the Swish activation function $\sigma(x) = x \operatorname{sigmoid}(\beta x)$ as proposed in :cite:`Ramachandran.Zoph.Le.2017` can yield better accuracy